Read Common Cause’s updated issue background memo on the threat of an Article V convention.

 AJR-77, a resolution calling for an Article V constitutional convention, was passed in the State House last week, February 18.
 The vote in the house was 60-38.
 The House is 63 R – 36 D, meaning some Republicans votedagainst this application for a convention.
 Wisconsin already has an active convention resolution for the Balanced Budget Amendment, passed in 2017.
 Former […]Read More >

-Breaking: New Polling Shows Majority of Republican Voters Oppose Changing Constitution through an Article V Constitutional Convention
+New Polling Shows Americans Oppose Changing Constitution Through Convention

 We need your help before it's too late.
 Join our mailing list to receive important updates and help us mobilize.